11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 Real testers also note the membership model and the learning curve: WHOOP’s deep insights are behind a subscription, and extracting value requires daily use and logging lifestyle factors.

-If you’re willing to commit, the band’s coaching nudges can change sleep habits measurably.
+If you’re willing to commit, the band’s coaching nudges can measurably change sleep habits.

 Short practical tips to get better sleep with WHOOP